 You can add even more dimension, light and shadows in post-processing, as the videos below show.

-Some of the sublime quality of Howard’s images comes from the way he controls highlights, both while creating the original photos and in post-processing.
+Some of the sublime quality of Harold’s images comes from the way he controls highlights, both while creating the original photos and in post-processing.
 Here’s a simple tip for taking control of highlights through blending multiple exposures.

 And here, Harold shows you how to blend in a highlight selectively and gradually.